-Fill up you’re piñatas, ensure the opening is sealed back up securely, and send them on their way!!
+3. Fill up your piñatas, ensure the opening is sealed back up securely, and send them on their way!!

 All Photos by Studio DIY

-Wouldn’t these make great party invitations for a small gathering!?
+Wouldn’t piñata-grams make great party invitations for a small gathering!?
 Stuff the invite details inside and send them off to all your guests.
 You know there won’t be any “no” RSVPs to that bash!
-And yes, with the right postage, you really can mail these.
+And yes, with the right postage, you really can mail a piñata.
 Try it, I dare you!
-But in the meantime let’s chat a bit more about this challenge…